thegamma47/DevTinder/homework.md

 -data sanitizion-add API level validations for each field -install validator
--explore the validator library and function and use validator function for pass,photourl,emali
+-explore the validator library and function and use validator function for pass,photourl,emali -Never trust Req.body

+-validate data in signup API
+-install bcrypt package
+-create passwordHash using bcrypt.hash and save the userd in encrypted password -create login API
+-write logic on my own
+-compare password and email and throw error if they are invalid